-We also lease office space in Mosbach, Germany, Le Bourget du Lac, France and Novara, Italy, for sales, customer service and technical support staff.
-The leases expire at various times from 2017 to 2023.
-In October 2015, we purchased certain assets, including shares of select subsidiaries, of Alphaform AG (Alphaform), headquartered in Feldkirchen (Munich), Germany.
-As a result of the acquisition, we lease manufacturing and office facilities encompassing approximately 60,000 square feet in Feldkirchen, Germany, approximately 16,000 square feet in Eschenlohe, Germany and approximately 24,000 square feet in Rusko, Finland.
-The leases expire at various times from 2018 to 2022.
+We also lease office space in the United Kingdom; Mosbach, Germany; Le Bourget du Lac, France; Novara, Italy and Nacka, Sweden, for sales, customer service and technical support staff.
+The leases expire at various times from 2019 to 2025.
+In October 2015, we purchased Alphaform, headquartered in Feldkirchen (Munich), Germany.
+As a result of the acquisition, we lease manufacturing and office facilities encompassing approximately 60,000 square feet in Feldkirchen, Germany and approximately 22,000 square feet in Eschenlohe, Germany.
+The leases expire at various times from 2019 to 2028.